 How-To: Patterned Decal Dresser

-Follow these steps from HGTV Magazine to update your plain dresser with decals, and better yet, it only takes a few hours!
+Follow these steps from HGTV Magazine to update your plain dresser with decals, and best yet, it only takes a few hours!

 - 2" angled paintbrush